cesarcoatl/cesarcoatl.github.io/_posts/2020-10-14-how-to-verify-your-github-organization-s-domain-on-google-domains.md

 ---
 layout: post
-title: How to verify your Organization's domain on Google Domains
+title: How to verify your GitHub Organization's domain on Google Domains
 tags:
 - github
 - google
 - quick-take
 - tutorial
-date: 2020-10-14 18:00 -0700
+date: 2020-10-14 18:07 -0700
 ---
 Recently I purchased the thecesrom.dev domain at Google Domains, as it was cheaper on Google than on Namecheap.
 And inspired by that I decided that I would also create an organization, so [coatl.dev](https://github.com/coatl-dev){:target="_blank"} was born.